software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

 ##  LAD: Leda App Deployer – an Eclipse Leda Extension for Visual Studio Code

 LAD facilitates the installation of an Eclipse Velocitas App on a target device running Eclipse Leda (with Kanto).
-With LAD, three different deployment options called "STAGES" are selectable, to save time during Vehicle App development.
+With LAD, three different deployment options called "Deployment-Variants" are selectable, to save time during Vehicle App development.

 **Important NOTE:** The base requirement is to have one (or many) target device(s) which can be accessed from this source device via SSH.
-Each STAGE requires configurations on the source and/or the target system, which is described in the prerequisites of each STAGE.
+Each Deployment-Variant requires configurations on the source and/or the target system, which is described in the prerequisites of each Deployment-Variant.
 If you with to use the plugin for deployment on a different operating system and not use Leda, refer to "Prerequisites for Plugin Usage on different Operating Systems (without Leda)"

 ## Install the Extension in Visual Studio Code
 LAD is not published on the official Marketplace of Visual Studio Code by now.
 You need to manually install the Extension in Visual Studio Code by following these simple steps: